by Melanie Benson

-When Jessica joined my coaching program one of the first things we did was assess her cash flow (and in the process we uncovered a few hidden profit drains.)
-Jessica, like many of her peers, was surprise to learn that activities she thought would GROW her business were actually draining away funds and causing additional stress.
+When Jessica joined my coaching program one of the first things we did was assess her cash flow (and in the process, we uncovered a few hidden profit drains.)
+Jessica, like many of her peers, was surprised to learn that activities she thought would GROW her business were actually draining away funds and causing additional stress.

 Here are some of the indicators you could have hidden profit drains:

 - You have more people leaving your programs than you do joining them (which, by the way, is a pretty common problem these days.)
 Even though your offering is rock solid and full of valuable content, you just can’t seem to flip sales so that more people join than leave.

 - When you need cash flow, you tend to create new offerings and launch them within 4 – 7 weeks.
 You and your team always seem to be in launch mode to generate desired cash flow.

 - If you review the list of tools, plug-ins, integrations and systems your business needs to run, you’ll discover overlap or resources that aren’t being used (but you are paying for.)

 - You can’t keep good people on your team – or the people you hire or contract with never seem to deliver the results you want (hint: it’s probably you not them.)
 You find that you are often training new people instead of focusing on growth opportunities.